jefftizo/Analysis-of-Student-Performance-in-INSY107-Course/README.md

 **Exceptional or Subpar Performance Years**
    * 2020 had the lowest performance across all metrics.
    * 2023 had the highest performance in assignments and final exams.

+**Correlation Between Attendance and Assignment Completion**
+   * Positive correlation (0.31) between attendance and assignments.
+   * Students who attended more classes completed more assignments.